stcline/CapstoneProject/README.md

 ### Software Diagram

 **Figure 7** shows a diagram to show what the arduino is thinking throughout the entire process after you turn the turret on.
+They keypad was also a major device we had to learn how to use, and that can be seen in **Figure 15**.

 ## Design Evaluation